-Homework 4
+Homework 4 Score: 82.5/105

 1. Descriptive Statistics

 Methods:

 Descriptive statistics are presented in groups defined by the primary outcome of survival.
 Continuous variables (age, bilirubin) are presented according to the mean, standard deviation, minimum and maximum.
 Categorical and binary variables (gender, treatment with d-penicillamine) are presented according to absolute number of participants and percentages.
 Because bilirubin levels are right skewed with many outliers, bilirubin levels are log-transformed with base 2.
 Kapalan –Meier estimate of the censoring distribution curve is included.
 Data that are missing are subsequently excluded from analysis.
 For this study, we assumed that censoring was non-informative.